-The consolidated financial statements are general purpose financial statements which have been prepared in accordance with the Australian Accounting Standards (including interpretations), the Corporations Act 2001 and the Scheme's Constitution.
+The consolidated financial statements are general purpose financial statements which have been prepared in accordance with the Australian Accounting Standards (including Interpretations), the Corporations Act 2001 and the Scheme's Constitution.

-The consolidated financial statements comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements of the Group also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.